PLippmann/nanogpt-jax/README.md

 ## Overview

 This project reimplements Andrej Karpathy's NanoGPT in JAX, focusing on performance and scalability.
-It leverages JAX's automatic differentiation and compilation capabilities along with Flax's neural network layers to create an efficient and maintainable codebase.
+It leverages JAX's automatic differentiation and compilation capabilities along with Flax's neural network layers to create an efficient and maintainable codebase that runs distributedly on TPUs.

 ### Core Features
 - 🚀 Full JAX/Flax implementation optimized for TPUs